 Financial Consulting

-A bank account abroad, transfers and expense control
+A bank account abroad, transfers and keeping track of spending

 Getting into a university abroad is only half the battle.
-Next comes the question: how to receive a scholarship, pay for the semester, withdraw money to live on and not lose out on fees and exchange rates.
-And to do it all legally, without frozen accounts or breaches of your immigration status.
+Next comes the question of how to receive a scholarship, pay your semester fees, draw money to live on and avoid losing out on fees and exchange rates — all done legally, with no frozen accounts and no breach of your immigration status.

-We help students set up the financial side of studying abroad.
-Opening an account, transfers, payment support — everything so that your money works and is available when you need it.
+We help students sort out the financial side of studying abroad: opening an account, making transfers and managing payments, so that your money works for you and is there when you need it.

 Opening an account in the country where you study

-You can manage without a local account at first: paying with a card from Kyrgyzstan, withdrawing cash.
-But the fees will eat up a noticeable amount.
-On top of that, many services (renting accommodation, subscriptions, transfers from the university) require an account specifically with a local bank.
+You can get by without a local account at first, paying with a card from Kyrgyzstan and withdrawing cash.
+But the fees soon mount up, and many things — renting a flat, taking out subscriptions, receiving transfers from the university — require an account with a local bank.

 What you need to know: